Monitor any webpage for changes — via API.

 The problem

 You don't want raw HTML.
-You don't want pixel diffs.
-You want to know when a specific value crosses a threshold you care about and you want that as a webhook, not a screenshot.
+You don't want "the page changed" emails.
+You want a webhook when a specific value crosses a threshold you care about — and when the change is visual, a pixel diff scoped to the region you chose.

 DIY scrapers